 }

-Here, adding the path of the test Pi is not mandatory, but it is still practical.
+Here, adding the path of the test Pi is not mandatory, but it is always practical.

-So you can now, in Sublime Text, directly edit the files of the local repository.
-Changes to these files will appear in Sublime Merge, where you can commit all or part of each file, or roll back the changes if that doesn’t work.
+So you can now, in Sublime Text, edit files from local repository directly.
+Changes to these files will appear in Sublime Merge, where you can commit all or part of each file or revert changes if they don’t work.

 Now, it remains to test these code changes on the test Jeedom.